et9719/GreenwoodAS/README.md

 # Greenwood's Arborist Services
 Greenwood's Arborist Services is a tree surgery company based in South West London, England.

 The client Sam Greenwood had been working for another tree surgery company for the past 10 years.
-Over the past few months he has decided to start up his own buisness and work for himself alongside other tree surgeons he has met throughout his career.
+Over the past few months, he has decided to start up his own business and work for himself alongside other tree surgeons he has met throughout his career.

-Sam doesn't currently have social media platforms set up for his buisness, so he is quite keen to get a website up and running for his customers to see what they offer.

 <img src="assets/images/am- i-responsive.png" alt="Live website image">